Gaussian asymptotics of discrete $\beta$-ensembles: Non--vanishing weights

 The proof of Theorem \ref{Theorem_applies_to_nonvan} is based on the following observation.

-\begin{proposition} In the notations of Theorem \ref{Theorem_discrete_loop}, replace the condition $w(a_i(N);N)=w(b_i(N);N)=0$, $i=1,\dots,k$, of Section \ref{Section_setup} by Assumption \ref{Assumption_endpoints}.
+\begin{proposition} In the notations of Theorem \ref{Theorem_discrete_loop}, suppose that the condition $\phi^-_N((a_i(N)+1)=\phi^+_N(b_i(N))=0$, $i=1,\dots,k$, does not hold.
 If $\phi^\pm_N(\xi)$ are holomorphic in a domain $\mathcal M_N \subset\mathbb C$, then so is $R_N(\xi)$ except for at most $2k$ simple poles.
-These poles are at points $\{a_i(N), b_i(N)\}_{i=1}^k$.
-Under Assumptions \ref{Assumptions_basic}, \ref{Assumptions_ratio}, and \ref{Assumption_endpoints} the corresponding residues decay exponentially in $N$ as $N\to\infty$ in the same sense as in the bound of Assumption \ref{Assumption_endpoints} (perhaps, with different constants $C_1$, $C_2$, $C_3$). \end{proposition} \begin{proof} We repeat the proof of Theorem \ref{Theorem_discrete_loop} and observe the same cancelation of the poles.
+These poles are at points $\{a_i(N)+1, b_i(N)-1\}_{i=1}^k$.
+Under Assumption \ref{Assumption_endpoints} the corresponding residues decay exponentially in $N$ as $N\to\infty$ in the same sense as in the bound of Assumption \ref{Assumption_endpoints} (perhaps, with different constants $C_1$, $C_2$, $C_3$). \end{proposition} \begin{proof} We repeat the proof of Theorem \ref{Theorem_discrete_loop} and observe the same cancelation of the poles.
 The only poles for which the cancelations do not occur, are endpoints of the interval: in Theorem \ref{Theorem_discrete_loop} the functions $\phi^\pm$ were vanishing at these endpoints, but this is no longer the case.
 The residue at an end-point can be bounded for the first term in \eqref{eq_observable} by the probability to have a particle at such an end-point (denote it by $m$ ) multiplied by

-Thus, the exponential decay of the probability in Proposition \ref{Proposition_ld_support} implies the exponential decay of the residue.
+Thus, the exponential decay of the probability in Assumption \ref{Assumption_endpoints} implies the exponential decay of the residue.
 For the second term in \eqref{eq_observable} the argument is the same. \end{proof}